THE TANK VALVE

 Prior to removing a gauge, regulator, etc. from the tank valve it is very important to be sure all the air has been removed after turning the tank off.
 Gauges have a knurled nut to do this.
 Regulators may be bled of air using the purge button on the front of the 2nd stage.
 Failure to let all the air out will make turning the knob for removal next to impossible.
 If the knob is forcefully turned, eventually the O ring making the seal will blow out creating a very loud pop and probably tearing the O ring.

 When cylinders are rated above 3000-3300 psi the standard tank valve may be inadequate because of distortion due to the high pressure.
 Another type of valve, the DIN valve, is used instead.
+These are very common in foreign countries.
 The regulator is actually screwed into the valve.
 There is an o ring that makes contact with the valve when it is seated.
-Because there are threads holding the regulator into the valve there is a stronger contact.
+Because there are threads holding the regulator into the valve the O-ring cannot sneak out..

 Return to INDEX